Observation Reflection-Value of Observation Techniques

 When I was taking my Observing and Recording Behaviors of Young Children course at Bucks County Community College, I had to write a research paper about observing young children.
 The prompt was to discuss the purpose of assessment, assessment strategies, observer skills, assessment methods, the importance of confidentiality, and my conclusion about the importance of observation to the assessment of young children.
 Since the information in this essay can be very beneficial to young children with disabilities/disabled young children/differently-abled young children, their families, and observers in the education or psychology field and since certain types of assessment are used for children with disabilities/disabled children/differently-abled children and I wrote about those, I thought that this research paper would be beneficial to upload as a blog post.

-CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you have any developmental concerns about your child, it is okay to get help, and I highly recommend seeking help from a medical doctor, psychologist, therapist, and/or other professional who is qualified to do so.

 All young children are assessed for many reasons.
 Some of the main purposes of assessment are "to determine a child's strengths" and "progress", "to become aware of the individual characteristics of young children", and "to help a teacher plan the curriculum and set up activities for individuals" (Beaty 2014).
 One of the other most important purposes of assessment is to determine if a child needs specialized services.
 Observers can be anyone in the education or psychology field or families of children and use many different methods to observe depending on the reason for assessment.
 There are many pros and cons of different types of assessment.